-A systems‑level approach to strategy, leadership, and growth architecture.
+A diagnostic, systems‑level approach to strategy, leadership, and growth.

-My work operates at that intersection.
-I focus on interpreting how marketing activity connects to business value, and where structural gaps emerge between execution, management, and executive expectations.
+My work focuses on that gap.
+I help leaders and teams interpret how marketing activity connects to revenue, margin, and risk, and identify where structural misalignment emerges between execution, management, and executive expectations.
+The goal isn’t more activity, it’s clearer decisions and commercial relevance.

 Marketing is often treated as a cost center when its structural role is unclear.